Auto Claims - Kentucky Farm Bureau

 What if my repairs cost more than my estimate?

-If your repairs cost more than the provided estimate, the repair shop should contact the appropriate KFB claims representative to discuss any additional loss-related damages.
+If your repairs cost more than the provided estimate, the repair shop should contact the appropriate KFB Claims representative to discuss any additional loss-related damages.

-What if my car is totaled?
+What if my auto is a total loss?

 Will I still have to pay my loan or lease after a total loss?

-After your vehicle is declared a total loss, you may still owe money on your loan or lease if the actual cash value of your vehicle is less than what you owe.
+After your vehicle is declared a total loss, you may still owe money on your loan or lease if the actual cash value (ACV) of your vehicle is less than what you owe.
 Purchasing loan/lease payoff coverage prior to an accident can provide financial security for you in case your vehicle is declared a total loss.

 What if I disagree with the total loss value?